ivanjayapurna/RHPapp/README.md

 - Added a feature to simulate "purification" i.e. removal of short chain oligomers (with a variable cut-off you can set).
 Note that this option will naturally shift avgDP of your simulated batch slightly higher than target i.e. DP = 100 --> 102.
 - Added a (very basic) loop so you can vary across a variable
 - Directly linked to sequence analysis workflow (i.e. merged with the now outdated rhp_seq_analysis notebook)
+- Can simulate RHPs with MR = 0 values now

 Note: analysis.py isn't actually used, but contains many useful functions that may be useful in the future.